hammerlab/pileup.js/README.md

 - Update `version` in both `package.json` and `pileup.js`.
 Commit this change.
 - Run `scripts/publish.sh`
 - Run `npm publish`
-- Push to github and tag a release there.
+- Push to github and [tag a release][tagRelease] there.
 Add release notes.

 ## License